Inherited Risk: The BRCA Gene Explained

 Is BRCA Testing Covered By Insurance?

 The costs associated with BRCA testing can be substantial; however, if you meet the criteria to be at risk for a BRCA gene mutation, your insurance should cover your costs.
-In fact, The Affordable Care Act considers genetic counseling and BRCA1 and BRCA2 mutation testing for individuals at high risk a covered preventive service; how this might change going forward with the repeal of the ACA is not known yet.
+In fact, the Affordable Care Act considers genetic counseling and BRCA1 and BRCA2 mutation testing for individuals at high risk a covered preventive service.

 Talk to your primary care provider about utilizing an in-office questionnaire to determine if you might be a candidate for genetic counseling and possible BRCA testing.
 Your insurance carrier can provider further criteria to your counselor or you to determine your share of costs, if any.